-I think then there is not much difficulty in understanding the measurement, that as all the tribes were entirely and forever disorganized; that so their governmental sun, moon, and stars, passed away forever; and as Satan reigns there into this day, is there a land under heaven more desolate and wretched than the land of Canaan?
-If the gospel should ever take root there, why, of course it will alter it altogether; but then we shall never go back to the Levitical priesthood again; we shall never go back to the human built temple again; we shall never go back to a temporal holy of holies again we shall never go back to an earthly, corruptible royalty again, these were shadows, these were clouds of witnesses, pointing to what should come, but the Redeemer has come; his kingdom is founded; the stone has become the perfect substitute; the enemy is conquered, the victory is wrought, the warfare is accomplished; and that some of us know right well.
+I think then there is not much difficulty in understanding the measurement, that as all the tribes were entirely and for ever disorganized; that so their governmental sun, moon, and stars, passed away for ever; and as Satan reigns therein to this day, is there a land under heaven more desolate and wretched than the land of Canaan?
+If the gospel should ever take root there, why, of course it will alter it altogether; but then we shall never go back to a Levitical priesthood again; we shall never go back to a humanly built temple again; we shall never go back to a temporal holy of holies again; we shall never go back to an earthly, corruptible royalty again, these were shadows, these were clouds of witnesses, pointing to what should come, but the Redcemer has come; his kingdom is founded; the stone hath become the perfect substitute; the enemy is conquered, the victory is wrought, the warfare is accomplished; and that some of us know right well.
 I hope the Lord will help us to take that point into consideration, then, that the days of Christ and his apostles were the days of the greatest events that ever took place, or ever can, and by applying any of these symbols to those days, you get such an explanation as you can get nowhere else; it explains the whole of them.
 I do not want to go to Rome; it may be remarkable that the Papal territories may be pointed out that may happen to be about the same length; there is no certainty about it.
-But if you come to the land of Canaan, there you get the solemn scene presented that as the judgment was universal as pertaining to Canaan, so it will be universal as pertaining to the whole world; when the earth and the works thereof shall be burned up; as no part of the land escape then, and not a Jew would have escaped, hear it, you that hate election, you that think it ought not to be preached; not a Jew would have escaped were it not that still in the loins of that people dwelt in a remnant according to the election of grace; and so the Savior, "Except those days," that is, the days of Jerusalem's destruction, "be shortened, no flesh," that is, Jewish flesh, "could be saved; but for the elect's sake, whom he has chosen, these days shall be shortened."
-So that whatever judgments abound in the progress of time, they can never take away one of God's elect.
+But if you come to the land of Canaan, there you get the solemn scene presented that as the judgment was universal as pertaining to Canaan, so it will be universal as pertaining to the whole world; when the earth and the works therein shall be burned up; as no part of the land escaped then, and not a Jew would have escaped hear it, ye that hate election, ye that think it ought not to be preached: not a Jew would have escaped were it not that still in the loins of that people dwelt a remnant according to the election of grace; and so said the Saviour, Except those days,' that is, the days of Jerusalem's destruction, 'be shortencd, no flesh,' that is, Jewish flesh, 'could be saved; but for the elect's sake, whom he hath chosen, those days shall be shortened.'
+So that whatever God's elect.
 What will he not do for his elect?
-Here than in these eventful times there was with Christ a day of trouble such as he never had before, such as he never will have again; and at that time by what he did his people were delivered, even everyone found in the book.
-Also, at that time there was with Jerusalem as a nation a time of trouble such as that nation never had before, and can never have again, because they will never be a nation again, but at that time the Christians were delivered, even everyone that was found written in the book.
-Michael, the great prince, Michael means the image of God; and Christ is the image of God; and he stood for his people saying "Lo, I am with you always, even unto the end of the world."
+Here then in these eventful times there was with Christ a day of trouble such as he never had before, such as he never will have again; and at that time by what he did his people were delivered, even every one found in the book.
+Also at that time there was with Jerusalem as a nation a time of trouble such as that nation never had before, and can never have again, because they will never be a nation again, but at that time the Christians were delivered, even every one that was found written in the book.
+Michael, the great prince, Michael means the image of God; and Christ is the image of God; and he stood for his people saying, 'Lo, I am with you alway, even unto the end of the world.'